-As an association, we feel the importance to foster an environment that strives for high end development through hard work and positive competitive spirit.
+As a program, we feel the importance to foster an environment that strives for high end development through hard work and a positive competitive spirit.
 In our AAA program, players will not only work to improve upon the skill set necessary to play the game at a competitive level, but also learn and experience the benefits of dealing with adversity, improving ones physical fitness, and having dedicated focus on achieving goals in sport.
 Our expectations for players, coaches and parents representing our program, is to exhibit a high degree of sportsmanship, teamwork, respect and positive attitude at all times.

 Code of Conducts

 As players, coaches and parents you will be responsible for reviewing, signing and ensuring your familiar with.

 AAA Program Director

 The CMBA AAA Program Director will be responsible for overseeing the AAA Program throughout the season.
 Responsibilities include but are not limited too helping in the coach selection process, providing team direction, conducting and assisting through the evaluation process, addressing disciplinary issues, parent concerns and general complaints.
 The Directors are dedicated to ensuring the guiding principles and the general philosophy of CMBA is followed by all players, parents and coaches.